TechnicalPursuit/TIBET/doc/markdown/tibet-couch.1.md

 ## TROUBLESHOOTING

-During any operation if you receive a message including output to the effect that `You are not a server admin.` either export the the proper environment variables or provide your credentials in your `CouchDB url` prompt response.
+During any operation if you receive a message including output to the effect that `You are not a server admin.` either export the proper environment variables or provide your credentials in your `CouchDB url` prompt response.

 ## SEE ALSO